Royal and Venerable Confraternity of the Most Blessed Sacrament of Mafra

 Over time, the confraternity has been the custodian of several relics.
-Those include Louis XV of France's coronation shirt, which he wore for the ceremony in Reims Cathedral.
+Those include Louis XV's coronation shirt, which he wore for the ceremony in Reims Cathedral.

 The confraternity also holds the largest collection of processional mannequin-style images (Portuguese: imagens de vestir or imagens de roca) in the country.
 Some of these are still used for religious processions.

 Part of the confraternity ceremonies and religious functions take place with the sound of the basilica's six historical pipe organs and two Mafra carillons.

 It is a Catholic institution with a traditionalist tendency.
 On November 4, 2017, the brotherhood promoted the visit to Mafra of the conservative Cardinal Raymond Leo Burke, known for being an opponent of Pope Francis and supporter of Donald Trump.